-The busiest of Iowa's seven Amana Colonies is both a living historic monument and a shopping heaven.
+The busiest of Iowa's seven Amana Colonies is both a living historic monument and a shopping destination.

 © Beth Gauper

 The streets of Amana are lined with sidewalks and tidy brick houses.